-NOTE: All charges are subject to applicable taxes based on Province of origin airport.
+NOTE: All charges are subject to applicable taxes.

 NOTE: In addition to the baggage allowances established based on the type of fare purchased by the passenger and any applicable excess baggage charges, the carrier, may also charge additional fees for the transportation of musical instruments.
 See Rule 56(F), Acceptance of musical instruments as baggage.